Interface Design

 - This includes sharing similar names with things in the stdlib.

-- Users expect
+- Users expect itermethods to take&self.

-. - Users expect
+- Users expect into_innermethods to takeself.

-. - Users expect
+- Users expect SomethingErrorto implementstd::error::Error.

 Structs are expected to implement some traits just out of the box.